 If none of these methods of acquiring yarn is for you then making your own yarn is an option.

 To make your own yarn, you can spin it from wool or alpaca fleece.
-This is something that I do as I a spinning wheel (well, three actually), a drop spindle, and a support spindle.
-If this is not an option for you, there are places where you can buy hand spun yarn.
+This is something that I do as I have a spinning wheel (well, three actually), a drop spindle, and a support spindle.
+If this is not an option for you, there are places where you can buy hand-spun yarn.

 You can also make your own yarn from old clothes and material scraps.
 This type of yarn makes your projects unique and gives them a bohemian and funky look.

-The last way of making yarn is one I have mentioned in another post, that is make a ball of yarn from all your ends and leftovers.
+The last way of making yarn is one I have mentioned in another post, which is to make a ball of yarn from all your ends and leftovers.
 I will often add this to a ball made from op shop bits ‘n bobs.

-Where ever you get your yarn from enjoy it and make into something awesome.
+Where ever you get your yarn from enjoy it and make it into something awesome.